espocrm/documentation/docs/development/api-action.md

 *As of v7.4.*

+!!! note

+    This is a preferable method for custom API actions.

 A route can define an action class with the *actionClassName* parameter.
 Action classes should implement the interface `Espo\Core\Api\Action`.

 Example: